 The BRP needs to provide collateral to eSett as security against the counterparty risk.

 Collateral can be provided in the form of cash or an on-demand guarantee, or a combination of these.
-Any cash collateral shall be held in a bank that has been approved by eSett as a settlement bank for the imbalance settlement, and on the same bank account (also referred to as "settlement account") that is used for the settlement of the BRP's invoices.
-The BRP shall sign a Pledged Cash Account Agreement defined by eSett to pledge the account to eSett and grant eSett the necessary right of disposal over the funds on the account.
-Any bank guarantee shall be unconditional, irrevocable and payable on first demand, and issued an approved settlement bank.
+Any cash collateral shall be held in a bank that has been approved by eSett as a settlement bank for the imbalance settlement, and in the account designated to hold collaterals.

+Any bank guarantee shall be unconditional, irrevocable and payable on first demand, and issued by an approved settlement bank.

-eSett is entitled, if needed, to use the collateral to cover any outstanding commitments that the BRP is unable to fulfill within the time frame stipulated by the invoicing process presented in chapter 8.5.
+eSett is entitled, if needed, to use the collateral to cover any outstanding commitments that the BRP is unable to fulfil within the time frame stipulated by the invoicing process presented in chapter 8.5.